OlympusDAO/olympus-docs/docs/overview/07_boosted-liq-vaults.md

 ### For Users:
 - Ability to provide single sided liquidity.
 - Reduced fees / slippage when entering an LP position.
-- Double the rewards (compared to traditional pools) because Olympus is giving up all of its rewards and allocating them to users instead.
+- Double the rewards (compared to traditional pools) because Olympus is forfeiting all of its rewards and allocating them to users instead.

 ## Risks by Stakeholder

 ### For the Protocol:
 -   The OHM is exposed to the counter asset's volatility.
--   Newly minted supply could lead to OHM depreciation if the market is inefficient.
+-   Newly minted supply could lead to OHM depreciation if the market is inefficient .

 ### For Partners:
 -   The asset is exposed to OHM's volatility.
--   If Olympus appreciates a lot in price, their asset could be impacted due to arbitrageurs.
-However, this risk is minimized by the fact that RBS (Reference Based Stabilization) is actively dampening OHM volatility versus DAI.
+-   If OHM depreciates excessively in price, their asset could be impacted due to arbitrageurs.
+In such scenario, arbitrageurs would buy "cheap" OHM from the main Olympus' pools, arb the BLV pool, and realize the profits by selling the acquired partner token to their main pool.
+However, this risk is minimized by the fact that RBS (Range Bound Stability) is actively dampening OHM volatility versus DAI, and the fact that the Treasury provides an infinite bid at liquid backing.

 ### For Users:
 - The typical liquidity provider risks apply (smart contract risk, impermanent loss, etc).
-- If the ratio of assets in the liquidity pool changes significantly over time, users may experience impermanent losses (IL), which occur when the value of the assets they receive upon withdrawal is lower than the value than the originally deposited assets would have.
+- If the ratio of assets in the liquidity pool changes significantly over time, users may experience impermanent losses (IL), which occur when the value of the assets they receive upon withdrawal is lower than the originally deposited assets would have if held without providing liquidity.
 - To encourage users to provide liquidity and reduce the risks associated with liquidity provision, Olympus is giving up all of its rewards and allocating them to users instead.

 By participating in the Boosted Liquidity Vaults, users and partners can take advantage of the benefits offered by Olympus DAO while managing their risks.
 We believe this mechanism will play an important role in the growth and stability of the Olympus ecosystem.

 ## Security Considerations

 Security is of utmost importance to Olympus.
 The DAO is committed to ensuring that the participants of the econohmy are always safe and secure.
-Because of that, the Boosted Liquidity Vaults implement several measures to mitigate security risks.
+With this commitment, the Boosted Liquidity Vaults implement several measures to mitigate security risks.

 Firstly, the smart contracts have been designed with security in mind.
 The contracts do not have upgradable proxies, meaning that once a contract has been deployed, its code cannot be changed.
 This ensures that there are no unforeseen changes that can compromise the integrity of the contract.